Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Materials Methods

 \subsection{Datasets}

-In this work, we evaluate four publicly available COVID-19 chest X-ray (CXR) datasets selected for their relevance to prognosis prediction and their diversity in task definition, class imbalance, and sample size.
-Focusing on a common pathological context allows us to benchmark out selected set of model under consistent disease representation while capturing real-world challenges such as extreme data scarcity, heterogeneous imaging frequency, and clinical outcome variability.
+In this study, we evaluate four publicly available COVID-19 chest X-ray (CXR) datasets, chosen for their relevance to prognosis prediction and their diversity in task definition, class distribution, and sample size.
+We focus on COVID-19 due to its representativeness and the presence of standardized care protocols established during the pandemic, which ensure consistent outcome definitions across datasets and enable reliable cross-cohort comparisons~\cite{mamandipoor2022covid19,jiao2021prognosticationCOVID19}.
+This design allows us to benchmark the selected models within a unified disease framework while still reflecting real-world challenges such as data scarcity, heterogeneous imaging frequency, and variability in clinical outcomes.

-Each dataset is annotated with different prognostic task, from mortality, severity, to ICU admission, and collectively spans balanced to highly imbalanced distributions and small to large sample sizes.
-Standardized care protocols during the pandemic ensure outcome consistency across datasets, enabling reliable comparisons~\cite{mamandipoor2022covid19,jiao2021prognosticationCOVID19}.
+Each dataset is annotated with different task, ranging from mortality or severity, to ICU admission, and collectively spanning from balanced to highly imbalanced class distributions and small to large sample sizes.
+Table~\ref{tab:dataset-table} reports the main statistics, including image count, patient numbers, and class distributions of the selected datasets and related tasks.